 Dogs are messy, hit-and-miss drinkers, so it can sometimes be hard to know just how much water they get in a day.

 Most need about an ounce of fluids per pound of body weight per day, so a 10-pound dog needs a bit over a cup of clean water daily.
-Really active or lactating dogs may need more and puppies generally drink more than adult dogs.
 If your dog drinks a lot more than that, it may signal a health problem.
 Read on to learn more.

 Many things can affect how much your dog drinks, from weather to activity level to diet.

-Common sense should be your guide when it comes to your dog's thirst.
-If your canine companion is drinking so excessively you're noticing the change, it's probably time to talk to your vet who, with a few tests, can get at the root cause of your dog's increased thirst.
+Common sense should be your guide when it comes to whether your dog has excessive thirst.
+If your canine companion is drinking so much that you're noticing the change, it's probably time to talk to your vet who, with a few tests, can get to the root cause of your dog's increased thirst.

-In the meantime, a few reasons why your dog might be unusually thirsty include:
+In the meantime, there can be several reasons why your dog is unusually thirsty.

-Dehydration can turn life threatening fast, so if you suspect your dog is very dehydrated, seek veterinary care right away.
-If your dog seems mildly dehydrated but is not vomiting, give your pet small amounts of water -- one teaspoon for a little dog, 1-2 tablespoons for larger dogs -- every ten minutes for a few hours.
+Dehydration can turn life-threatening fast, so if you think your dog is very dehydrated, take them to a vet right away.
+If your dog seems mildly dehydrated but is not vomiting, give your pet small amounts of water -- 1 teaspoon for a little dog, 1-2 tablespoons for larger dogs -- every 10 minutes for a few hours.

-Don't let your dog have free access to a lot of liquids when he is dehydrated, as drinking too much too fast could cause vomiting.
+Don't let your dog have free access to a lot of liquids when they are dehydrated, as drinking too much too fast could cause vomiting.